stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-1/01-examine-the-sample-project.md

 ![App](../../assets/mono-to-micro-part-1/app.png)

-This is a simple webpage that will access the inventory *every 2 seconds* and refresh the table of products.
+This is a simple webpage that will access the inventory *every 2 seconds* and refresh the table of product inventories.

 You can also click the **Fetch Inventory** button to force it to refresh at any time.